 - 2.1.
-The 3rd Party will mandate security training upon hire and at least annually for all employees having access to information classified as OFFICIAL or above or having elevated privileges to infrastructure that stores, processes or transmits information classified as OFFICIAL or above.
-This training shall cover the information handling requirements in line with the requirements of His Majesty's Government Security Classifications Scheme, as detailed in BT's Protecting HMG Information Guidance for 3rd Parties which shall be provided to the 3rd Party by BT. - 2.2.
-The 3rd Party will update job descriptions for all employees having access to information classified as OFFICIAL or above or having elevated privileges to infrastructure that stores, processes or transmits information classified as OFFICIAL or above, to mandate participation in training described in paragraph 2.1 above.
+The 3rd Party will mandate security training upon hire and at least annually, covering information handling requirements for information classified as "Official" or "Official Sensitive" in line with the requirements of His Majesty's Government Security Classifications Scheme as detailed in BT's protecting HMG information guidance for 3rd parties - 2.2.
+The 3rd Party will update job descriptions for the roles documented in the Official Sensitive Declaration to mandate participation in training described in paragraph 2.1 above.
 The 3rd Party will maintain a record of training which must be made available to BT upon request.